jup-ag/space-station/docs/2-apis/5-token-list-api.md

     - No unknown and banned tokens.
 - **All:** https://token.jup.ag/all
     - Everything including unknown/untagged tokens that are picked up automatically.
     - It does not include banned tokens by default.
-To bring up banned tokens, append this flag to the endpoint. (?includeBanned=true).
-Banned tokens that no longer meet our minimum liquidity requirements will not appear in this response.
-If you require all historical banned tokens -- please refer to [this banned tokens file in our Github repo.](https://github.com/jup-ag/token-list/blob/main/banned-tokens.csv)
+    - To bring up banned tokens, append this flag to the endpoint. (?includeBanned=true).
+Often, projects notice that the token got banned and withdraw liquidity.
+As our lists are designed for trading, banned tokens that used to, but no longer meet our minimum liquidity requirements will not appear in this response.
+If you require the entire list of banned tokens -- please refer to [this banned tokens file in our Github repo.](https://github.com/jup-ag/token-list/blob/main/banned-tokens.csv)

 ## Tags & Extensions: